Rapog/Containers/README.md

 # Containers
-Implementation vector, array, stack and queue containers with googletests.
+Implementation of vector, array, stack and queue containers with googletests.